 Accrued expenses vs. accounts payable

-If by now, you’re thinking accrued expenses sound a whole lot like accounts payable, you’re right.
+You might be thinking that accrued liabilities sound a whole lot like accounts payable.
+If you are, you’re right.
 Accrued expenses and accounts payable are similar, but not quite the same.

-Both accrued expenses and accounts payable are current liabilities, meaning they are short-term debts to be paid within a year.
-But, the nature of the entries differ.
+Both accrued expenses and accounts payable are current liabilities, which means they are short-term debts paid within a year.
+But, the difference between the two revolves around invoicing: